k-tomaszewski/eternal-db/README.md

 In above cases the most important thing for a running system is to keep some time window of latest data.
 Eternal DB allows to express this time window in terms of a disk space.

+**Please note, that this is not a classic database system like RDBMS.**
+It doesn't support SQL, users, transactions, constraints, relations, triggers, stored procedures, etc.
+Maybe the best term is a "data storage engine".

 As this is designed to be used under Linux, it requires Coreutils: https://www.gnu.org/software/coreutils/